 - To access PDF documents on all platforms, go to GS View

-We are working to replace [doc] and [ppt] throughout the website with the open format versions, .odt open document text [odt], .odp open document presentation [odp] and .ods open document spreadsheet [ods].
+We have replaced [doc] and [ppt] throughout the website with the open format versions, .odt open document text [odt], .odp open document presentation [odp] and .ods open document spreadsheet [ods].
 This is inline with the open document format (ODF) as an international standard.
 ODF allows users to send, view and share office documents regardless of what software they have and what device (eg tablet, mobile, laptop) they are using.
 To do this, ODF puts different types of office documents into a file format that covers:

 Our website accessibility